 Self Diagnosing Termite Issues

 Termites are considered to be a bigger threat to structural damage in Australian houses than any other factor – more than wind, fire and flooding.
-However these pests are very secretive and are almost always very difficult to detect to the untrained eye.
-In many cases, termites find their way into homes without being detected until substantial damage has been discovered.
+However these pests are very secretive and are almost always difficult to detect to the untrained eye.
+In many cases, termites find their way into homes without being detected until a pre-purchase inspection, renovations or substantial damage reveals the problem.

 The primary type of termite which has the biggest effect on structures around Melbourne and other parts of Australia are subterranean termites.
 These colonies live underground in loose, damp soil, or often in the base of large trees, up to 50 metres away from an infested building.
-However they are also known to build colonies in walls or furniture and there are many telltale signs which can point to a termite infestation.
+They are also known to build colonies in walls or furniture if there’s enough moisure, and there are many telltale signs which can point to a termite infestation.

 Because termites mostly live underground and in the walls of a home, it is unlikely that the termites themselves will be seen.
 However some signs to look for include: